USEPA/AMET/docs/AMET_Users_Guide_v1.md

 >
 > noy; NOY (ppb)

-### Speciation Trends Network (STN)
+### Chemical Speciation Network (CSN)

-*Source:* STN data are obtained through the EPA’s Air Quality System (AQS), located at [**http://www.epa.gov/ttn/airs/airsaqs/**](http://www.epa.gov/ttn/airs/airsaqs/).
+*Source:* CSN data are obtained through the EPA’s Air Quality System (AQS), located at [**http://www.epa.gov/ttn/airs/airsaqs/**](http://www.epa.gov/ttn/airs/airsaqs/).
-The data provided with AMET are a sample of the STN data that can be obtained through the AQS.
-No postprocessing of the downloaded STN data is necessary in order for them to work with sitecmp and AMET.
+The data provided with AMET are a sample of the CSN data that can be obtained through the AQS.
+Some postprocessing of the downloaded CSN data is necessary in order for them to work with sitecmp and AMET.
+However, AMET compatible CSN data files are available from the CMAS website.

 *Species used with AMET*: